 Males have bare, bright red facial skin around the eye, which contrasts against a black crown.
 The back is olive-green and the plumage below (throat, chest and belly) are yellow-olive.

-Juveniles resemble females, but the streaking below is generally not as strong.
+Juveniles look like females, but the streaking below is generally not as bold.

 The Timor Figbird resembles the widespread Australasian Figbird, except for the smaller size and has paler crissum feathers (the feathers surrounding the cloaca of a bird).